edoajg/wavecalcs/README.md

-wavecalcs is a collection of Python scripts designed for power quality analysis, specifically focused on Fast Fourier Transform (FFT) calculations for harmonics and unbalance calculations in three-phase power systems.
+Wavecalcs is a collection of Python scripts designed for power quality analysis, specifically focused on Fast Fourier Transform (FFT) calculations for harmonics and unbalance calculations according to Fortescue's symmetrical components theorem in three-phase power systems.

 📋 Description